haoxiangsnr/spiking-fullsubnet/README.md

 # Spiking-FullSubNet

-Spiking-FullSubNet is the winner solution of Intel N-DNS Challenge Track 1 (Algorithmic).
-This repository serves as the official home of the Spiking-FullSubNet implementation.
-Here, you will find:

-- A PyTorch-based implementation of the Spiking-FullSubNet model described in our paper "Toward Ultralow-Power Neuromorphic Speech Enhancement With Spiking-FullSubNet".
+Spiking-FullSubNet is the 1st Place Winner solution of the Intel N-DNS Challenge (Track 1: Algorithmic).
+This repository serves as the official implementation for our paper: "Toward Ultralow-Power Neuromorphic Speech Enhancement With Spiking-FullSubNet" (IEEE TNNLS, 2025).

-- Scripts for training the model and evaluating its performance.
-- The pre-trained models in the `model_zoo` directory, ready to be further fine-tuned on the other datasets.
-- The frozen version of the solution used in the Intel N-DNS Challenge in the `38fe020` commit.
+- **SOTA Performance:** Outperforms standard baselines on the Intel N-DNS benchmark.
+- **Ultra-low Power:** Designed with Spiking Neural Networks (SNN) for neuromorphic hardware efficiency.
+- **Reproducible:** We provide pre-trained models and a carefully selected validation set for quick verification.

 ## Updates

-- 2026-01-27: The `main` branch shows the implementation of the Spiking-FullSubNet model as described in our published paper "Toward Ultralow-Power Neuromorphic Speech Enhancement With Spiking-FullSubNet", which includes several improvements and optimizations over the challenge version.
-We recommend using this branch for the citation and further research.
+- [2026.01] **Paper Accepted:** Our paper has been accepted by IEEE TNNLS!
+The main branch now hosts the improved, research-friendly version of the model (recommended for citation & research).
+The current codebase has been updated to reflect the changes in the published paper.
-- 2024-02-26: The **frozen version**, which serves as a backup for the submitted solution used in the Intel N-DNS Challenge.
-This solution has been checked and verified by Intel during the challenge.
+- [2024-02] **Frozen Version:** This serves as a backup of the submitted solution used in the Intel N-DNS Challenge.
+This solution was checked and verified by Intel during the challenge.
 If you need to check the experimental results from that time, please refer to this specific commit: [38fe020](https://github.com/haoxiangsnr/spiking-fullsubnet/tree/38fe020cdb803d2fdc76a0df4b06311879c8e370).
 There you will find everything you need.
 After switching to this commit, you can place the checkpoints from the `model_zoo` into the `exp` directory and use `-M test` for inference or `-M train` to retrain the model.
-After challenge, we made some improvements and optimizations to the solution and published a paper (IEEE TNNLS) based on these improvements.
+After the challenge, we made improvements and optimizations to the solution and published a paper (IEEE TNNLS) based on these improvements.
 Please check the `main` branch for the published paper version.

 ## Quick Start